champi-dev/structuring-react-apps/1.get-started/ch1.md

 npm install husky --save-dev
 ```

-Last add the husky configuration to your package.json:
+Last add this husky configuration to your package.json:

 ``` json
 "husky": {